-Micheshia Norment, left, holds onto friend Christopher 2X as she prepares to release balloons into the sky in memorial of her son, Dequante Hobbs Jr., 7, who was shot by a stray bullet through their kitchen window in the west end of Louisville, KY.
+Micheshia Norment, left, holds onto friend Christopher 2X as she prepares to release balloons into the sky in memorial of her son, Dequante Hobbs Jr. He was shot by a stray bullet through their kitchen window in the west end of Louisville, Ky. the night before.
+He was 7.

 The accident struck while Dequante was eating cake two days before his first grade graduation.
 Micheshia tattooed her arm with her son's face and reminds the Louisville community of her loss by diligently painting her car windows in memory of him.

-Smoke drifts into the sky from fireworks on July 4th, which had been Dequante's favorite holiday.
+Smoke drifts into the sky from fireworks at a Louisville family gathering on July 4th, which had been Dequante's favorite holiday.

-Micheshia rests on her mother, Priscilla's, lap.
+Micheshia rests on her mother, Priscilla's, lap after a long day at the Essence Festival in New Orleans.
 Family is still Micheshia's life blood.

 "When I go in that house it's evil," Micheshia says as she packs up her old house where Dequante was shot.
 "I feel it should be nobody else moving in that house.
 It's a danger hazard, especially if a person has children."